SKCraft/Launcher/README.md

 ### Great Client

+The launcher has a beautiful dark UI that's elegant and easy to use (although a native UI is also available).
+Display your own webpages so users always know what's up when they start the game.

+![Skinned](readme/launcher_skinned.png)

 When it comes to launching your modpacks, users can start, abort, and resume updates at any time.
 Files are downloaded in parallel, and the launcher knows how to handle the removal of files from the modpack.
-There's even a fancy dark launcher that you can use and customize to your heart's desires:

-![Skinned](readme/launcher_skinned.png)

 Users can select those optional features that you have added:

 ![Optional Features](readme/features.png)

-As a plus, the launcher can **even update itself**.
+The launcher can **even update itself**.

+...and you can use it in portable mode too.

 ### More Features